Last Updated: 20 May 2020

 21. Lender Incentives and Promotional Credits

 21.1.
-From time to time rebuildingsociety may run various lending incentives on the marketplace, which are designed to reward lenders for their positive lending habits.
+From time to time we may offer inducements designed to reward lenders for lending habits.
 Lenders may be awarded Promotional credits of up to 0.5% of the amount they lend on a loan if they qualify for the relevant incentive.

 21.2.
 Incentives may include and are not limited to: